Azure/azure-sdk-for-js/sdk/communication/communication-job-router/README.md

 DEBUG=routerquickstart:* npm start
 ```

-### Create an ACS resource on Azure
+### Create an Azure ACS Resource

-Create a new Azure Communication service resource on Azure https://ms.portal.azure.com/#home or use existing resource.
+Create a new Azure Communication Services resource in the [Azure Portal](https://ms.portal.azure.com/#home) or use an existing resource.

-### Install the Azure Communication Services Job Router SDK
+### Install the Azure ACS Job Router SDK

-In the application directory, install the Azure Communication Services Job Router client library for JavaScript package by using the `npm install --save` command
+In the `RouterQuickStart` folder, install the Azure Communication Services Job Router SDK by executing `npm install @azure/communication-job-router --save`.
-`npm install @azure/communication-job-router`

-## Examples
+## Routing Jobs

-### Initialize Job Router Clients
+### Construct Job Router Clients

-First we need to create a `jobRouterAdministrationClient` and a `jobRouterClient`.
+First we need to construct a `jobRouterAdministrationClient` and a `jobRouterClient`.

 - `jobRouterAdministrationClient` provides methods for Classification Policies, Distribution Policies, Exception Policies, and Queues.
 - `jobRouterClient` provides methods for Jobs and Workers.